jina-ai/clip-as-service/docs/user-guides/benchmark.rst

 Benchmark
 =========

-As OpenAI noted in their blog post, We can see that CLIP is able to zero-shot perform including image classification and image retrieval.
 In order to understand the zero-shot performance of CLIP and its limitations, we conducted a benchmark across a variety of computer vision datasets (the dataset details are in the appendix).
 Here, thanks for the open-source `CLIP Benchmark toolkit <https://github.com/LAION-AI/CLIP_benchmark>`_, we can easily reproduce the results.